 If force is used against them under conditions where marginalization and vulnerability exist, one can be certain that such marginalized groups will challenge the state; if they are encouraged by indigenous or international radical groups, then the reaction will be more severe and unrest more long lasting.
 Under such conditions the use of coercive force actually encourages insurgency to spread.

 Therefore let us be less sanguinary about the positive long term impact of the current military operations in Swat.
 As a matter of fact operations increase the effectiveness of militant groups as they are forced to become better rural and urban guerillas for survival.
-Continuous use of force ensures the loss of the war!
-This calculus is what makes the WoT a failure.
+Continuous use of force ensures the loss of the war.
+This is what makes the WoT a failure.

-C. A reconstruction of the Swat militancy